Introduction

 ....
 You see beloved, when Scripture reveals something as being true, we have to accept the truth of it whether we can actually understand it or not.
 Because our understanding is of no consequence to it’s truthfulness.
 God is not limited by what a man can or cannot understand.

 ....
 For instance, no one knows how God created the heavens and the earth out of nothing, simply by speaking the word and it was so.
 But God wasn’t limited or hindered in any way by the fact that man couldn’t understand this.
 He simply did it.
 God did understand it – that was His own basis.
-As the heavens are higher than the earth, so His ways are higher than our ways and His thoughts than our thoughts (Isaiah 55:8-9).
+As the heavens are higher than the earth, so His ways are higher than our ways and His thoughts than our thoughts ( Isaiah 55:8-9).
 So when Scripture sets forth something as being true, we must accept that it is true, even if we cannot comprehend in what way it is true – though God may decide to add that to our understanding later.
 Unless we are prepared to accept God at His word we’re never going to get anywhere in the kingdom of God, for to do otherwise is to second-guess Him, which smacks of hubris.
 Who are we, to make exceptions over God?

 Arian Conclusions

 ....
+Anyway, this is how the matter faired with the Arian branch of research, after they went through their procedure of accepting some of the Scriptures and rejecting others through novel interpretations, according to his own, subjective opinions: ....
 Having a strictly monotheistic premise, the Arians accepted the Father as the one true God, which they saw as the ‘strongest case’.
 But this left them with a problem concerning the divine claims of Jesus Christ and the Holy Spirit.

 ....
 First let’s look at what they did in the case of Jesus.
 The Arians responded by taking a deposing view of Christ.
 Jesus was not God, they would say, but the Son of God.
 Perhaps He was a created being.
 Now in order to justify this position today, modern Arians hold that the term ‘Son of God’ is used more often in Scripture in referring to Jesus than the term ‘God ‘ had ever been.
 So this belief is based on preponderance rather than conclusiveness and it does not take all of the Scriptures into consideration.